 Platforms: Windows, PS4, PS2, Xbox One, Switch

-Another classic video game set in Japan, Onimusha: Warlords drops players into a supernatural reimagining of Sengoku-era Japan.
+Another classic video game set in Japan, Onimusha: Warlords drops players into a mystical reimagining of Sengoku-era Japan.

-Faced with the return of the Nobunaga after having risen from the dead with his infernal army, the valiant Samanosuke is forced to bear arms and defend his home.
+Faced with the return of the Nobunaga after having risen from the dead with his diabolic army, the brave Samanosuke is forced to bear arms and defend his home.

-Further complicating matters is the heightened level of tension and political upheaval taking place among various clans during this period.
+Further complicating matters is the elevated level of tension and political upheaval taking place among various clans during this period.

-However, the main focus is Onimusha’s hack-and-slash combat, which still holds up in 2025 thanks to a faithful remaster that preserves Warlords’ elegant gameplay and gripping storytelling.
+However, the main focus is Onimusha’s hack-and-slash combat, which still holds up in 2025 thanks to a faithful remaster that preserves Warlords’ polished gameplay and gripping storytelling.

 Okami HD